Find out what you need to remember when you organize a hackathon and what challenges you need to face when you do it remotely.

 How to prepare a remote hackathon?

-While organizing our remote hackathon, we had to face a number o new challenges and find out solutions to make this event as productive as it could be.
-Mostly, they were related to the communication between participants and setting up the agenda.
+While organizing our remote hackathon, we had to face a number o new challenges and find solutions to make this event as productive as it could be.
+Mostly, the challenges were related to the communication between participants and setting up the agenda.

 How to set up the agenda for your hackathon?